CSCfi/beacon-network/network_apis/README.md

 ```

 #### Environment Variables
+Configuration priority is ENV > CONFIG > DEFAULT.
+Typically no ENV are set, so values are read from `config.ini`, which can be overridden with ENV.

 | ENV            | Default                                    | Description                                                                                                                          |
 |----------------|--------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|
 | CONFIG_FILE    | `config.ini`                               | Location of configuration file, ablosute path.                                                                                       |